leabs/jekyll-opine/README.md

 1. Fork the repository
 2. Edit `_config.yml` to personalize your site.
 3. Replace `favicon.ico` with your own.
-4. Replace `assets/img/avatar.png` with your own.
+4. Replace `assets/images/avatar.png` with your own.
-5. Replace `assets/img/logo.png` with your own.
-6. Replace `assets/img/cover.jpg` with your own.

 ## Adding Posts